 Everything is negotiable, but every negotiation is not easy.
 Experience is key when selecting who will help you with your Oracle audit.
 We have a pricing database of Oracle customers of all sizes detailing what they paid for each product.
 We can assure you are receiving the best deal.
 Additionally, we have negotiated terms in settling audit disputes that have saved customers millions in audit fees, either reducing the bill or even eliminating it altogether.
 If you choose to negotiate with Oracle directly here are a few common areas where Oracle is willing to bend:

-• Request that license obligations can be purchased at a reasonable market discount instead of list price.
+- Request that license obligations be purchased at a reasonable market discount instead of the list price.